Basis of Presentation and Summary of Significant Accounting Policies

 The preparation of our condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts included in the condensed consolidated financial statements and accompanying notes thereto.
 Our most significant estimates and assumptions are related to the valuation of acquisition-related assets and liabilities, capitalization of internal costs associated with software development, fair value measurements, credit loss reserves, impairment assessments, loss contingencies, valuation allowance associated with deferred tax assets, stock based compensation expense, and useful lives of long-lived intangible assets.
 We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances.
 Accordingly, actual results could differ from those estimates.

 Accounts Receivable, Net

 We maintain an allowance for credit losses equal to the estimated uncollectible amounts based on historical information, current conditions, and reasonable and supportable forecasts.
 Receivables are written-off and charged against the recorded allowance when we have exhausted collection efforts without success.
-The allowance for credit losses was $0.3 million and $0.4 million as of March 31, 2023 and December 31, 2022, respectively.
+The allowance for credit losses was less than $0.1 million and $0.4 million as of September 30, 2023 and December 31, 2022, respectively.

 Concentrations of Credit Risk